• Buy From Us

 3. Varied Type Bisexual

-People who have this type of bisexuality may be especially perplexed about their sexual orientation.
-Because it is culturally expect that a person’s emotional and physical attractiveness will always match.
 It is not uncommon for different types of bisexuals to be confused about their sexuality and struggle to determine whether they are gay, straight bi, or something else entirely.
 They may put more emphasis on their sexual or emotional attractions before concluding that both are equally valid and that they are bisexual.

 4. 50/50 Bisexual

-There is a widespread and persistent misconception that all bisexual people are equally attracted to men and women.
-While this does not apply to the vast majority of bisexual people, there are some who have a nearly even 50/50 split between heterosexual and homosexual attraction.
+While this does not apply to the vast majority of bisexual people, some have a nearly even 50/50 split between heterosexual and homosexual attraction.

 These bisexual people are emotionally and sexually attracted to both their own and other genders (e.g. men and women).
 Some people may discover that their attraction is more 50/50 at different points in their lives.
 At times, they may identify more strongly with one of the other categories.